IntensiveCoLearning/english_2nd/Auryx Moen&183Aaros.md

 - Learning material:https://www.bilibili.com/video/BV1U7411a7xG?spm_id_from=333.788.videopod.episodes&vd_source=70d22df5993b243adb2c4be25499c92e&p=27
 - P27 LEARNING: Super hero custums as usual are big this here, especially for recent movies like sword and the grin latent.
 - rightanswer: Superhero costumes, as usual, are big this year--especially from recent movies like Thor and the Green Lantern.
+- P28: Listening:It is a pain, because my friges are dumoped today, foods gone(My fridge is , I dumped it today)

 <!-- Content_END -->